 Debunking the myths about training load, injury and performance: empirical evidence, hot topics and recommendations for practitioners

-Four articles on PainSci cite Gabbett 2018: 1.
+Four pages on PainSci cite Gabbett 2018: 1.
 The Complete Guide to IT Band Syndrome 2.
 The Complete Guide to Patellofemoral Pain Syndrome 3.
 The Art of Rest 4.
 Guide to Repetitive Strain Injuries

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.